 - Balance the workload between presses: the number of editions and quantities printed and the total printing times should be similar.

-Thanks to the unique modeling features offered by LocalSolver, namely list variables, the Ouest-France production scheduling problem was straightforward to model.
-Then, the state-of-the-art optimization algorithms inside LocalSolver allow solving the problem in minutes of running time, despite the 6 objectives to optimize in lexicographic order.
+Thanks to the unique modeling features offered by LocalSolver, namely list variables, Ouest-France‘s production scheduling problem was straightforward to model.
+Then, the state-of-the-art optimization algorithms inside LocalSolver allow solving the problem in minutes of running time, despite the six objectives to optimize in lexicographic order.

-Please look at our customers‘ webpage to discover more case studies in various industries.
+Please look at our customers‘ webpage for more case studies in various industries.
 Are you interested in trying it out?
-Get free trial licenses here.
-In the meantime, feel free to contact us; we will be glad to exchange your optimization problems.
+Register in a minute and get licenses for free.
+Then, contact us with any questions: we will gladly help you solve your optimization problems.